SuwanthaDarshana/memoire-entre-amis/README.md

 > *Our university memories, together.*

 A private, invite-only photo and video sharing platform for university friends.
-The admin controls all accounts — friends simply log in and relive the memories.
+The admin controls all accounts — friends simply log in, upload memories, and relive them together.

 ---